FAB1150/ESP32_fan_control/README.md

 ### Now you have to calibrate the thermistor!
 This is an important step, as as I said a few times already the ESP32 ADC is not precise.
 The default value works, but don't expect to get a precise temperature reading from it!
 A laptop here is pretty handy, as you'll have to move around a bit while getting some readings.
+A kitchen thermometer is pretty handy too, but not strictly necessary if you don't have one.

 * Uncomment DEBUG, in line 4, as we'll need to know the readings of the thermistor
   ``` c++